K-raiiiz/K-raiiiz/README.md

 ---

 ## 🚀 About Me
-- 🎓 Bachelor of Computer Applications (BCA) student
+- 🎓 I am a **Bachelor of Computer Applications (BCA)** student
-- 💡 Passionate about **Software Development**
+- 💡 Strong interest in **Software Development**
 - 🌱 Beginner, actively learning and improving every day
-- 🧠 Focused on **fundamentals, logic, and clean code**
+- 🧠 Focused on understanding **fundamentals, logic, and clean code**
-- 🚀 Turning ideas into working projects
+- 🚀 Passionate about turning ideas into working applications

 ---